ruslangrimov/capsnet-with-capsulewise-convolution/README.md

 ## Train on padded and translated MNIST and then test on affNIST

+You should download affNIST from [here](http://www.cs.toronto.edu/~tijmen/affNIST/32x/transformed/test.mat.zip) and unzip it into ./affnist/test.mat.

 ### Generate train data based on standard MNIST dataset

 Create dataset in which each example is an MNIST digit placed randomly on a black background of 40×40 pixels